arunpersaud/Stradus/Readme.md

 If you don't have python already on your system you can install it using [uv](https://docs.astral.sh/uv/#installation).

+Install the package using uv direclty from the clonsed git repository:

+    uv pip install -e .

 ## Use

 - System will use the first laser found.
 If your intent is to use more than 1 laser, please edit the section containing: